-The co-chairs will be responsible for working with staff to develop an agenda.
-All three co-chairs review and finalize within a specified period of time.
+The chairs will be responsible for working with staff to develop an agenda.
+All three chairs review and finalize within a specified period of time.

-B. Co-Vice Chair (s)
+B. Vice Chair(s)

-- 1. Performs duties of Co-Chair in absence of Co-Chair. - 2.
-Member of Executive Committee
+- 1. Performs duties of chair in absence of chair. - 2.
+Serves as member of executive committee.